fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 Supporting a standardized (and popular) payment solution may prove to be a more realistic way to get a foothold in the banking community</i></td></tr></table>

-Note: whatever payment system you have, it will take considerable time and require substantial marketing to _hopefully_ succeed.
+Note: whatever payment system you have, it will take considerable time and substantial marketing to _hopefully_ reach the critical mass required.

 Version: 2021-03-25